skip navigation

 Frequently Asked Questions

-View maps showing BLM-administered lands potentially available for solar energy development under the three BLM PEIS alternatives, including maps of the proposed solar energy zones (SEZs).
+View maps showing BLM-administered lands available for solar energy development as identified in the Solar PEIS Record of Decision, including maps of the 17 solar energy zones (SEZs) and the variance areas.

 Who Should Use these Maps and Why

-The proposed Solar Development Area maps provide all users with fast, easy access to downloadable maps of the lands potentially available for solar energy development under the PEIS alternatives, in the convenient Adobe Acrobat format.
+These files provide all users with fast, easy access to downloadable maps of the lands potentially available for solar energy development as identified in the Solar PEIS Record of Decision, in Adobe Acrobat format.
 These non-interactive maps contain a large amount of data that can be used by anyone; are easy to download, view, or e-mail; and can also be used to create high-quality printed output.
-Because the data used as the basis for these maps will not be updated or expanded after the Final Solar PEIS is completed, the maps provide a "snapshot" of data used for the PEIS.
+Because the data used as the basis for these maps has not been updated or expanded since publication of the Final Solar PEIS, the maps provide a "snapshot" of data used for the PEIS.

-Under the BLM's modified solar energy development program alternative, 17 SEZs are proposed as priority development areas for utility-scale solar energy facilities.
-An SEZ is defined by the BLM as an area with few impediments to utility-scale production of solar energy where BLM would prioritize solar energy and associated transmission infrastructure development.
-A discussion of the criteria used to identify the original SEZs is provided in Chapter 2 of the Draft PEIS.
-Information on modification to the SEZs presented through the Supplement is provided in Appendix C of the Supplement to the Draft Solar PEIS.
+The 17 SEZs are priority development areas for utility-scale solar energy facilities.
+An SEZ is an area well-suited for utility-scale production of solar energy where BLM will prioritize solar energy and associated transmission infrastructure development.
+A discussion of the criteria used to identify the SEZs is provided in Chapter 2 (Volume 1 of the Final Solar PEIS).
+Detailed information on the SEZs is provided in Chapters 8 through 13 of the Final Solar PEIS.

 The following maps show individual SEZs and the surrounding areas.
-The maps include the revised boundaries of the proposed SEZs and non-development areas within the revised SEZs (if applicable), as presented in the Supplement to the Draft Solar PEIS.
+The maps include the boundaries of the SEZs and non-development areas within the SEZs (if applicable), as presented in the Final Solar PEIS and incorporated into the Solar PEIS Record of Decision.
 The maps also show the original boundaries of the SEZs as proposed in the Draft Solar PEIS.

 Proposed Solar Energy Zones Gillespie Brenda Imperial East Riverside East Antonito Southeast Los Mogotes East Fourmile East De Tilla Gulch Dry Lake Dry Lake Valley North Amargosa Valley Gold Point Millers Afton Escalante Valley Milford Flats South Wah Wah Valley